imperialCHEPI/healthgps/userguide.md

     }
 }
 ```
-The ***risk factors*** section above is not used to create dynamic model types, it is calculated from data and must be copied into the *configuration file* to be used during sampling at runtime.
-The order of the risk factors definition in the file is not important, the model is assembled dynamically using the *level* value in the risk factors hierarchy. ***Variables*** are internal *delta* terms in the regression equations associated with specific *factors* at each hierarchical *level*.
+***Variables*** are internal *delta* terms in the regression equations associated with specific *factors* at each hierarchical *level*.
+The order of the risk factors definition in the file is not important, the model is assembled dynamically using the *level* value in the risk factors hierarchy.

 The ***equations*** section contains the model's definition by *age group* and *gender*.
 The number of *age group* models is dynamic, the only constraint is that age groups must cover the *age range* required in the *configuration file* without any internal overlap.